Equity Research Jobs (Careers)

-The below picture explains the exit options/career paths one has after being a sell side research analyst.
+The below picture explains the exit options/career paths one has after being a sell-side research analyst.

 - After you have worked as an associate/analyst, the next opportunity could be found within the same equity research firm by moving up in the hierarchy.
-We have already discussed the same above while we saw various positions and their role in equity research.
+We have already discussed the same above while we saw various positions and their roles in equity research.

-- Next best would be to switch over the buy-side.
-Here you would be basically working for the hedge fund managers or the portfolio managers.
-The skill set for both are similar as you are analyzing investments and making recommendations.
-The buy-side offers even better lifestyle, and actually investing.
-Having said that, the buy-side is extremely competitive, even for research associates.
-One tip here could be that the associates should enhance their profile by receiving the CFA charter and or going to business school before getting into the buy side.
+- The next best would be to switch over the buy-side.
+Here you would be working for the hedge fund managers or the portfolio managersPortfolio ManagersA Portfolio Manager is an executive responsible for making investment decisions & handle investment portfolios for fulfilling the client’s investment-related objectives.
+Also, he/she works towards maximizing the benefits & minimizing the potential risks for clients. .
+The skillset for both is similar as you are analyzing investments and making recommendations.
+The buy-side offers an even better lifestyle and actually investing.
+Having said that, the buy-side is hugely competitive, even for research associates.
+One tip here could be that the associates should enhance their profile by receiving the CFA charter and going to business school before getting into the buy-side.

 - Getting into private equity (PE) could be another exit option.
-Although this can get tough as you are not working on transactions at equity research jobs and hence the profile differs a bit.
+However, this can get tough as you are not working on transactions at equity research jobs and hence the profile differs a bit.
 That does not mean it is impossible to get into PE.
-As an Equity research analyst you would be well versed with investment research only that this will be respect to private companies and not public.
+As an Equity research analystEquity Research AnalystAn equity research analyst is a qualified professional who interprets financial information and trends of an organization or industry to provide recommendations, opinions, reports, and projections on the corporate stocks to facilitate equity trading., you would be well versed with investment research only that this will be respect to private companies and not public.

 - Preferably it is better to have an MBA specializing in finance or a CFA charter